blackhole89/graphicdepictions/README.md

 This program is a graphical workbench for creating and manipulating graphs and running JavaScript on them to automate a variety of calculations.

-Possible applications include typesetting graphs for academic papers and presentations, looking for counterexamples to conjectures and testing graph algorithms.
+Possible applications include typesetting graphs for academic papers and presentations (it exports to [TikZ](https://en.wikipedia.org/wiki/PGF/TikZ)), looking for counterexamples to conjectures and testing graph algorithms.

 You are looking at an early release, and a lot of features and polish are still missing.
 I am grateful for any bug reports, pull requests, feature suggestions and other feedback.